Fluke (band): Oto, Risotto and departure of Mike Tournier

-At this time, the band saw fit to re-use the Lucky Monkeys name for the release of "Bjango", a single which included a remix by Fluke themselves.
+At this time, reused the Lucky Monkeys name for the release of "Bjango", a single which included a remix by Fluke themselves.

-After touring for a year with Risotto on the American "Electric Highway Tour", and having made two appearances at the Glastonbury festival in 1995 and 1998, Tournier decided to leave the group to pursue a different project named Syntax, with the band's long standing friend, Jan Burton.
+After touring for a year with Risotto on the American "Electric Highway Tour", and having made two appearances at the Glastonbury festival in 1995 and 1998, Tournier left the group to pursue a different project named Syntax, with the band's long standing friend, Jan Burton.
 They produced just a single album, Meccano Mind in March 2004, which in turn produced two moderately successful singles and a live tour supporting Scissor Sisters.

 Progressive History X and Progressive History XXX

-After Tournier's departure, it was decided to release two "Best Of" albums, Progressive History X, a compilation spanning their entire ten year producing history, and, in 2001, Progressive History XXX, a three CD box-set including many rare and hard to find mixes.
+After Tournier's departure, two "Best Of" albums were released, Progressive History X, a compilation spanning their entire ten year producing history, and, in 2001, Progressive History XXX, a three CD box-set including many rare and hard to find mixes.
 Both releases were packaged with artwork from "Just Your Average Second On This Planet" 1997–1998, Discotheque by David Bethell The box-set contained black, red, white and blue versions of the same original cover art, and had a poster of the silhouette image on one side and all other album covers on the back.

 In 2002, The Fluke DJs were formed, a live-show pairing of Fugler and Hugh Bryder.
 Bryder was a DJ who had assisted Fluke in their live performances since 1993 as well as working with other DJs such as Seb Fontaine while holding a DJ residency at MTV's special event parties.
 This seemed to indicate further rifts within the band as this DJ combination included neither Bryant nor Tournier.
 However, Fugler denied these rumours shortly after they surfaced claiming that the band merely needed some time away from each other after their intense work on Risotto.